jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

     personalisation={'name': 'chris'}
 )
 ```

-Run your application to send a request to API Notification client.
+The parameters in the personalisation argument must match the placeholder fields in the actual template.
+Any extra fields in the method code are ignored by the API notification client.

-_QP: How do personalisation fields work here?
-If you specify a template ID, and then add in personalisation fields, but the template does not have those fields, what is returned?
-A combination of the two?
-Or an error?_
+Run your application to send a request to API Notification client

 ### Response